 will be considered for these scholarships based upon the program application they submit.
 Visit the scholarship page on our website

-or stop by the Study Abroad Programs Office for advisement to learn more about
+or stop by the Study Abroad Programs Office for advisement to learn more about other scholarship opportunities

 & financial aid for study abroad

 Interested in studying abroad, but not quite sure where to get started?
 Meeting with a Peer Advisor